A vegetarian diet tends to be lower in saturated fat and higher in fibre and Vitamin C. But are they balanced? Find out.

 A vegetarian diet can have health benefits, as it tends to be low in saturated fat and higher in fibre and Vitamin C. Vegetarians also tend to be slimmer than meat eaters.
 The reason?
 Food based on plant sources without any meat or dairy products tends to have a lot less saturated fat, which is related to raised cholesterol levels and the increased risk of heart disease.
 Vegetarians also end up eating fewer calories, since cereals, fruit, vegetables, grains, legumes, seeds and nuts, tend to be lower in calories than meat and poultry for a similar sized serving.

 But wait!
-A vegetarian diet may not be healthy if it is not a balanced diet.
+A vegetarian diet may not be healthier if it is not a balanced diet.
 Alarm bells should ring if you eat the same thing day after day, or if you snack a lot on processed food like chips and cookies to fill you up.

 It is important to replace the animal products removed from your diet with other food that can provide similar nutrients.
 A meat-free diet can be lacking in protein, iron, zinc, calcium, vitamin B12 and omega 3 fatty acids.
 Vegetarians will need to include alternative sources of these nutrients by ensuring that the following is in their diet: